Sunday, 13 July 2014

-Keith had lasagne for the second night in a row, and I had a gratin of chicken, both of them wonderfully rich and civilised dishes.
+Keith had lasagne for the second night in a row, and I had a gratin of chicken, both of them wonderfully rich and comforting dishes.

-So the day ended with some grace, and we even got back to our tent without being rained on.
+So the day ended with some grace, and we even got back to our tent without being rained on again.